• Home

 Kenneth River for koala spotting

-Apparently, this place is great for koala bear spotting and worth checking out if you’re into wildlife.
+Apparently, this place is great for koala spotting and worth checking out if you’re into wildlife.
 There are also tons of parrots to see too, which is quite incredible.
 Kenneth river also serves as a holiday park for those who are camping.

 What towns are along the Great Ocean Road?